Table of Contents

 - One-size-fits-all resume.
 While it is okay to have a general resume template that you look to as a guide, creating a one-size-fits-all resume doesn’t always cut it.
 Employers want to see that you took the time and dedication to craft a resume specifically for them and that it showcases how you’re the perfect applicant for their company in each sentence and phrase.
 Make your resume more specific to employers by researching them and addressing how you have the specific skills and qualifications that they’re looking for.
 Let them know how you’ll benefit their company.

 - Not highlighting accomplishments.
 Don’t simply create a laundry list of the duties you completed in your work experience section.
 Good assistant resume samples show what you accomplished through completion of the duties and how you added value to the company.
-Instead of simply stating Recorded group meeting minutes say Kept record of weekly group minutes via Microsoft Word for future reference.
+Instead of simply stating Recorded group meeting minutes say Kept record of weekly group minutes via Company Name Word for future reference.
 This lets the employer know how valuable your duties were and what you accomplished in keeping the minutes.

 - Visually too busy.
 While you want to make sure your resume stands out amongst the rest, you don’t want to make it visually too busy.
 Using many different fonts, font sizes, colors, and graphics will probably only give employers a headache and make it difficult to read your resume.
 While a good format is important, you want employers to focus on the content of your resume rather than its design elements.
 It’s best to use modest fonts of Arial or Times New Roman in 10- or 12-point size.